Yonsei University: Notable international programs

 Yonsei University's Exchange/Visiting Student Programs offer opportunities to students who plan to study for a year or a semester in Korea.

 Culture

 University symbols

-The "ㅇ" and "ㅅ" in the University arms are derived from the first letters of "연세" ("Yonsei" in Korean).The circle "ㅇ" represents the ideal of a complete and well-rounded person, while the "ㅅ" symbolizes the upward-looking pursuit for scholarly excellence.
+The "ㅇ" and "ㅅ" in Yonsei University's arms are derived from the first letters of "연세" ("Yonsei" in Korean).
+The circle "ㅇ" represents the ideal of a complete and well-rounded person, while the "ㅅ" symbolizes the upward-looking pursuit for scholarly excellence.
 In addition, the "ㅇ" stands for Heaven; the "-" represents the horizon of the Earth and "ㅅ" signifies "man," as expressed in the Chinese character (人).
-The open book stands for truth; the torchlight signifies freedom; and the arms, as a whole, protects these two core principles of the university.
+The open book stands for truth; the torchlight signifies freedom; and the arms, as a whole, protects these two core principles of Yonsei University.

-The university's mascot is an eagle, and its color is "royal blue".
+Yonsei University's mascot is an eagle, and its color is "royal blue".

 Christianity

 Yonsei University is founded on Christian principles and purporting to "produce Christian leaders with the spirits of freedom and truth".
 The Christian character of the university is well illustrated by its history as a school founded by American Protestant missionaries and by its school motto from the Bible, "The truth will set you free" (John 8:32).
 As of 2007, the Board of directors of Yonsei University should include a member from four Korean Christian organizations: The Presbyterian Church of Korea, the Presbyterian Church in the Republic of Korea, the Korean Methodist Church, and the Anglican Church of Korea.
 In Korea and Japan, Christian schools founded by Christian organizations or individuals, especially by Western missionaries, such as Yonsei University, are commonly called mission schools.

 A school's founding ideology and a student's freedom of religion has been debated in South Korean society for some time.
 As of 2009, a student does not have to be an active Christian to be admitted to Yonsei University.

 In 2010, Yonsei University entered an agreement with The United Methodist Church, in which the university will serve as the regional office for the Methodist Global Education Fund for Leadership Development.